Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-in-2022-rachel-and-andrew.html.markdown

 ---
 ![](/images/uploads/rachel-and-andrew-testimonial-body.jpg)

-### I decided to take the Flight Free 2022 pledge whilst walking to COP26 last year.
+### I decided to take the Flight Free pledge whilst walking to COP26.

 ##### For six weeks I walked with other climate activists to Glasgow, carrying all my belongings in my backpack.